jtilly/mex/README.md

 ## Files in this Repository

 I'm keeping the Fortran code fairly self-contained.
 I'm also providing a standalone program `./standalone.out` that can be used to debug the Fortran code independently.
+(This is also the only part of the program that Travis CI is building).

  * `/fortran`
        - `fibonacci.f90` module with Fibonacci function